jiawangex/ExtremeCloudIQ-OpenAPI/README.md

 To make sure every API definition change meets [ExtremeCloud IQ API Guidelines](api-guideline.md) requirements, we leverage both **Redocly** and **Spectral** to validate/linting the new OpenAPI.

-All errors **MUST** be resolved prior to creat pull request unless the remediations would result in breaking changes for an existing API version.
+All errors **MUST** be resolved before creating a pull request unless the remediations would result in breaking changes for an existing API version.

 ### Redocly ruleset